IBM/integrity-enforcer/docs/README_ISHIELD_OPERATOR_CR.md

 ## Verification Key and signer configuration

-The list of verification key names should be set as `keyRingConfigs` in this CR.
+The list of verification key names should be set as `keyConfig` in this CR.
 The operator will start installing Integrity Shield when all key secrets listed here are ready.

 Also, you can set signer configuration here.
-This configuration defines signers that are allowed to create/update resources with their signature in some namespaces.
+This configuration defines signers that are allowed to create/update resources with their signature in some namespaces and the corresponding verification key (i.e. keyring-secret) under `keyConfig`.
 (see [How to configure signer](README_SIGNER_CONFIG.md) for detail.)

 ```yaml